Jessica Watson: Awards

-Watson in Laos as part of a program with the World Food Program (WFP) in 2011.
+Watson in Laos as part of a program with the World Food Programme (WFP) in 2011.
 In 2011, she was appointed a WFP Youth Ambassador, a role she still served in as of 2017.

 Since attempting her circumnavigation, Watson has been recognised with a number of awards.
 These include the "Spirit of Sport" award from the Sport Australia Hall of Fame, and "Young Performer of the Year" for 2010, an award voted by the Australian public and presented at the annual Sports Performer Awards in Melbourne.

 Watson was named the Australian Geographic Society's Young Adventurer of the Year in 2010.
 She was selected as one of the ten international "2010 Adventurers of the Year" by National Geographic Society, and was the only sailor in the group.

 Watson was named the Young Australian of the Year on 25 January 2011.

 She was selected as one of the entrants to the Who's Who in Australia 2012 edition.

 Watson was the first female skipper to cross the line in the 2011 Sydney to Hobart and as a result earned the Jane Tate trophy.

 Watson received an Order of Australia Medal (OAM) in the Australia Day Honours List in January 2012 for service to sailing and to youth through the achievement of sailing solo and unassisted around the world, and as a role model for young Australians.
 In November 2022 she was inducted into the Australian Sailing Hall of Fame.

 In 2015, Watson was awarded the Leif Erikson Young Explorer Award by the Exploration Museum, in Húsavík, Iceland.